slerman12/Help-me/4-Faith.md

 #

-> Chenliang replied (with a factual lie) and CC'd: "Scott, Michael" <scott@cs.rochester.edu>, "Clark, Robin" <robin.clark@rochester.edu>: "Dr. Niaz Abdolrahim delivered my message to you a while ago and I want to reiterate here.
+*Chenliang replied (with a factual lie) and CC'd: "Scott, Michael" <scott@cs.rochester.edu>, "Clark, Robin" <robin.clark@rochester.edu>: "Dr. Niaz Abdolrahim delivered my message to you a while ago and I want to reiterate here.
 I can continue to provide funding support (Sep, Oct, Nov) for you to wrap up your thesis [provided that you format it in the way I recommended]."
 Either way, I needed more time.
-I replied and CC'd Dr. Niaz Abdolrahim: "All Niaz said was that she would talk to you and that she thought it would be okay, but nothing secure and concrete [...]
-Niaz as witness.”
-And then "my current committee, interim substitutes for 3 of my committee members, has only had one 20 minute zoom meeting with me."
-One of the committee members Chris Kanan replied:
+I replied and CC'd Dr. Niaz Abdolrahim: "All Niaz said was that she would talk to you and that she thought it would be okay, but nothing secure and concrete [...] my current committee, interim substitutes for 3 of my committee members, has only had one 20 minute zoom meeting with me."
+One of the committee members Chris Kanan replied:*

 Sam,